code-423n4/2022-10-blur-findings/data/zhyd1997-Q.md

 2. Stack too deep when compiling inline assembly: Variable value0 is 2 slot(s) too deep inside the stack.

+I recommend split the contract file into small contracts to avoid this issue.

 3. redundant `pragma abicoder v2`

 > it is enabled by default starting with Solidity 0.8.0.